xintongli601/COMP9001final/README.md

 If it’s a tie: no chips are lost.

-Keep Playing or Quit
+12. Keep Playing or Quit

 After each round, you can decide to keep playing.

 If your chips drop below $20, you can buy more.

-Game End & Score Saving
+13. Game End & Score Saving

+If you choose to quit, the game ends.

 Your performance (profit or loss) is saved to blackjack_score.txt.